-- 7.1 There are no environmental implications. - 8.0 Human resources implications - 8.1 There are no human resources implications. - 9.0 Corporate landlord implications - 9.1 There are no Corporate Landlord implications. - 10.0 Schedule of background papers - 10.1 Non Domestic Rates-Guidance on Rate Relief for Charities and other Non Profit Making Organisations issued by the Office of the Deputy Prime Minister December 2002.
+- 7.1 There are no environmental implications if temporary relief is granted to support a business through a difficult period and the company continues to trade. - 8.0 Human resources implications - 8.1 There are no human resources implications. - 9.0 Corporate landlord implications - 9.1 There are no Corporate Landlord implications. - 10.0 Schedule of background papers - 10.1 Non Domestic Rates-Guidance on Rate Relief for Charities and other Non Profit Making Organisations issued by the Office of the Deputy Prime Minister December 2002.